zero0nee/fastapi-apm-logger/README.md

 ## Introduction

-This project aims to show how APS logging and dashboard can be integrated with the excelent `fastAPI` framework created by my personal hero [tiangolo](https://github.com/tiangolo).
+This project aims to show how APS logging and dashboard can be integrated with the excelent `fastAPI` framework created by my personal hero [tiangolo](https://github.com/tiangolo), and the `ELK` stack is using docker-compose images from [docker-elk](https://github.com/deviantony/docker-elk) by deviantony.

 Backend related projects will always integrate some essential services, e.g.: